antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 title:  The SASS Inception Rule is broken
 description: SASS nesting is used to quickly make styles but comes at a cost.
 Learn how to develop a long term strategy for maintainable style sheets, reduce pain
 date: 2014-09-28
 categories:
 - Best Practices
 tags:
 - SASS
 - Mixins
 - The Inception Rule
 ---

-As a front-end developer, my job is not only to create usable and beautiful websites, but also to design mantainable and reusable code.
+As a front-end developer, my job is not only to create usable and beautiful websites, but also to design maintainable and reusable code.
 If you've ever worked with SASS or a team that uses a preprocessor, you've probably come across nesting in all of it's beautiful, ugly glory.
 It's a way to quickly scope for page specific styles or grab selectors that may not have classes assigned.

 To help maintain nesting, the [Inception Rule](http://thesassway.com/beginner/the-inception-rule) has been the de facto answer to the problem.
 In this post, we'll look at how the rule is broken and how we can fix it.

 <!--break-->